Detroit Diesel Series 92: History

 The Series 92 engines were introduced in 1974.
-Compared to the Series 71 engines they were derived from, the Series 92 featured a larger bore of 4.84025 ± 0.00125 in and an identical stroke of 5 in for a nominal displacement per cylinder of 92 cuin, from which the Series 92 derives its name.
+Compared with the Series 71 engines from which they were derived, the Series 92 featured a larger bore of 4.84025 ± 0.00125 in and an identical stroke of 5 in for a nominal displacement per cylinder of 92 cuin, from which the Series 92 derives its name.

 While the basic mechanics of the 92 series indicated superior performance and durability, early prototypes were challenged by breakdowns resulting from the torque inherent in the design.
 Carl Kamradt, the senior engineer in Detroit Diesel Allison's E5, or Experimental Department, was responsible for working through the practical applications of the engine, resulting in the 92 Series becoming the favored choice for applications requiring high torque and dependability.
 Upon Mr. Kamradt's retirement in 1984, the E-5 division was eliminated as the 92 Series ran its course.

 In the 1980s and early 1990s, the Series 92 was used as a major bus engine in North America.
 It was also available for several other applications: Trucks, buses, motor homes, construction, fire trucks/apparatus, industrial equipment, several military vehicles, aircraft and marine applications.

 The Series 92 left the market in the summer of 1995 and the four stroke Detroit Diesel engine Series 60 was introduced as a replacement.